 Communication and Consultation

 Organisations are required to consult with their workers about health and safety issues.
 However, consultation should be viewed as more than just a legal requirement.
 It is a valuable means of improving decision-making about health and safety matters.

-A SMP should identify the procedures and focus of communication and consultation and the process of using feedback to improve health and safety in the workplace.
-Such procedures can include:
+Employee feedback is a valuable tool in improving health and safety in the workplace.

-an effective induction program;

-periodic group meetings and regular safety meetings;

-formation of an active Health and Safety Committee;

-regular consultation with Health and Safety Representatives.
+Effective inductions, regular safety themed meetings, formation of safety committees, publishing of safety statistics and regular consultation with all employees are positive means and methods of achieving this.

 The process of inducting people into the workplace is an effective way of communicating policies and procedures to all personnel so there is a common level of understanding of the organizations workplace safety goals.
 Inductions should not only be carried out for new employees, but refresher inductions should be used when there is a change in circumstances or a significant change in policies and procedures.

-A key to success in making a workplace safer is effective communication and mechanisms in place for resolving health and safety management arrangement issues and disputes.
-Organizations should have a mechanism to consult with employees so that they can have a say about health safety and welfare at work.
-The use of safety statistics is a positive way of communicating the importance of effective safety management in the workforce.

 Reporting / safety statistics

 An essential element in every safety management system is reporting and provision of safety statistics.
 While an effective safety reporting system can be difficult to achieve, there are four issues critical to a successful safety reporting system: